Mechatronics-2020-Flying-Dutchman/Sensor-Lab/README.md

 # Sensor Lab

 ## Description
 This repository contains our code for Sensor Lab for Mechatronics Design 2020.
 For this lab, we are integrating three sensors: an IR distance sensor, an Ultrasonic distance sensor, and a potentiometer.
-Our demonstration shows a system in which the potentiometer will alter a threshold distance in which the average of the two distance sensors must be under.
-Meeting this distance constraint will blink the internal LED on an Arduino Uno (Pin 13).
+Our demonstration shows a system in which the potentiometer will alter a threshold distance in which the two distance sensors must be under.
+Meeting this distance constraint will turn on a red LED and green LED for the IR sensor and Ultrasonic sensor respectively.

 ## Installation